Standardized Tests for 3rd – 12th Graders

 Each CLT exam has 120 questions and is scored on a range of 0-120.
 Students receive no penalty for incorrect answers and can share their scores for free with colleges and universities.

-Colleges all across North America accept our college entrance exam, the CLT, tying more than $100 million in scholarships to scores.
+Colleges all across the United States and abroad accept our college entrance exam, the CLT, tying more than $100 million in scholarships to scores.
 Students may share their CLT and CLT10 scores for free with an unlimited number of colleges through their secure student account.

 Dig Deeper into Our Assessment Content